A metric for sets of trajectories that is practical and mathematically consistent: Abstract

 \section{Abstract}

-Metrics on the space of sets of trajectories are important for scientists in the field of computer vision, machine learning, robotics and general artificial intelligence.
-Yet existing notions of closeness are either mathematically inconsistent or of limited practical use.
-In this paper we outline the limitations in the existing mathematically-consistent metrics, which are based on \cite{schuhmacher2008consistent}, and the inconsistencies in the heuristic notions of closeness used in practice, whose main ideas are common to the CLEAR MOT measures \cite{keni2008evaluating} widely used in computer vision.
-In two steps we then propose a new intuitive metric between sets of trajectories and address these problems.
-First we explain a natural solution that leads to a metric that is hard to compute.
-Then we modify this formulation to obtain a metric that is easy to compute and keeps all the good properties of the previous metric.
-In particular, our notion of closeness is the first that has the following three properties: it can be quickly computed, it incorporates confusion of trajectories' dentity in an optimal way and it is a metric in the mathematical sense.
+Metrics on the space of sets of trajectories are important for scientists in the field of computer vision, machine learning, robotics, and general artificial intelligence.
+However, existing notions of closeness between sets of trajectories are either mathematically inconsistent or of limited practical use.
+In this paper, we outline the limitations in the current mathematically-consistent metrics, which are based on OSPA \cite{schuhmacher2008consistent}; and the inconsistencies in the heuristic notions of closeness used in practice, whose main ideas are common to the CLEAR MOT measures \cite{keni2008evaluating} widely used in computer vision.
+In two steps, we then propose a new intuitive metric between sets of trajectories and address these limitations.
+First, we explain a solution that leads to a metric that is hard to compute.
+Then we modify this formulation to obtain a metric that is easy to compute while keeping the useful properties of the previous metric.
+Our notion of closeness is the first demonstrating the following three features: the metric 1) can be quickly computed, 2) incorporates confusion of trajectories' identity in an optimal way, and 3) is a metric in the mathematical sense.